quangChe/angularjs-tutorial/README.md

 ### What AngularJS does

-AngularJS does a lot of stuff under the hood that we cannot see nor fully grasp unless we are weathered Google Engineers.
-However, the core of AngularJS is creating **observables** and attaching them to our HTML elements via **data-binding**.
+AngularJS does many things under the hood that we cannot see nor fully grasp unless we are weathered Google Engineers.
+However, the core of AngularJS involves creating **observables** and attaching them to our HTML elements via **data-binding**.
 The HTML elements can then become more dynamic, displaying different things instead of just the usual static values that we created them with.
 Think of AngularJS as steroids for your HTML.

 AngularJS can even create custom HTML elements called *components* but that is outside the *scope* of this course.
 I italicize the word *scope* for important reasons which you will find out later in this crash course.